Antipode-SOSP23/antipode-post-notification/README.md

 - For US we use US East (N. Virginia) datacenter and the `us-east-1a` availability zone
 - For AP we use Asia Pacific (Singapore) datacenter and the `ap-southeast-1a` availability zone

-For each resource configuration, do not forget to set up the correct endpoints in the corresponding sections (lambda and datastores) in connection_info.yaml.
+For each resource configuration, do not forget to set up the correct endpoints in the corresponding sections (lambda and datastores) in the `connection_info.yaml` file.

 **WARNING:** In AWS, go to Service Quotas, AWS Lambda and make sure the applie quota value of concurrent executions is set to 1000 in all regions listed in the following sections.